iamkubi/pydactyl/README.md

 ## State of the project

-Support for Pterodactyl 1.x endpoints is mostly completed.
-Future versions will not attempt to remain backwards compatible with versions of Pterodactyl before 1.0, however old versions of pydactyl that do support 0.7 will remain available.
+Support for the Pterodactyl 1.x API is complete.

-The 1.0 release is mostly stable and will not see significant changes until the Pterodactyl 2.0 release.
+The 1.x Pydactyl release is mostly stable and will not see significant changes until the Pterodactyl 2.0 release.
 Pull Requests will still be accepted and new endpoints will continue to be added.

 If you encounter problems, find APIs that haven't been implemented, or have a feature request please file a [Github issue][issues].